So why on Earth do we call it Good Friday?

 My God, my God, why have you abandoned me (Matthew 27.46)

 Christians often say that God the Father had to turn away because he couldn’t look upon the sin of the world which Jesus was carrying.
 I find this hard to believe and it’s worth being clear that this is people’s interpretation of Jesus’ words, not something that the Bible explicitly says.
-I see this statement more as the crying anguish of a dying man, much the same as the ‘let this cup of suffering be taken from me’ prayer that I wrote about yesterday.
-Jesus felt broken and in his agony he couldn’t feel God’s presence.
-Despite his feeling of separation from God, he was willing to go through with his sacrifice, such is his love for us.
+I see this statement more as a cry of anguish from a dying man, much the same as the ‘let this cup of suffering be taken from me’ prayer that I wrote about yesterday.
+Jesus felt broken and in his agony he couldn’t feel his father’s presence but despite his feeling of separation from God, he was willing to go through with his sacrifice, such is his love for us.

 As Jesus died the curtain in the temple (it separated the most Holy Place where God’s presence was) was torn from top to bottom.
 God was announcing that the barrier of sin was broken, and that we are all now free to know him if we choose to turn to him.